Midland–Odessa: Geography and climate

 The Midland–Odessa area, informally known as the Petroplex, akin to the Dallas–Fort Worth metroplex, is located along Interstate 20 in West Texas in a petroleum-rich area called the Permian Basin, which extends into the South Plains region just south of Lubbock, Texas, extending westward into southeastern New Mexico.

 Midland–Odessa enjoys a climate typical of the resort cities of the Southwest United States.
 The terrain type is described as semiarid mesquite-mixed grassland subtropical steppe.
 Winters are typically mild with a few seasonable cold spells.
 In the spring, the wind is quite strong, and the summer can bring extended heat waves with many consecutive days with highs of 100°F or more.
 The average rainfall of Midland–Odessa is 14.96 inches.
 Midland–Odessa is located in zone 8 according to the USDA 2003 Plant Hardiness Map.
 On average, the area experiences 316 days of sunshine a year.

 Combined statistical area

-The Midland–Odessa-Andrews, Texas, combined statistical area (CSA) is made up of two metropolitan statistical areas (MSAs) and one micropolitan statistical area totalling four counties.
-The CSA includes Martin and Midland Counties comprising the Midland MSA, Ector County comprising the Odessa MSA, and Andrews County comprising the Andrews micropolitan statistical area.
-The Midland–Odessa CSA encompasses 2,720 sq mi (7,044 km^{2}) of area, of which 2,713 sq mi (7,027 km^{2}) is land and 6.6 sq mi (18 km^{2}) is water.
+The Midland–Odessa–Andrews, TX Combined Statistical Area (CSA) is made up of two metropolitan statistical areas (MSAs) and one micropolitan statistical area (µSA) totaling four counties.
+The CSA includes Martin and Midland Counties comprising the Midland MSA, Ector County comprising the Odessa MSA, and Andrews County comprising the Andrews µSA.
+The Midland–Odessa–Andrews, TX CSA encompasses 4,221 sq mi (10,930 km^{2}) of area, of which 4,214 sq mi (10,914 km^{2}) is land and 7 sq mi (18 km^{2}) is water.